 In this Article

-- What are the possible side effects of ondansetron injection (Zofran Injection)?
+- What are the possible side effects of ondansetron (Zofran Injection)?

-- What is the most important information I should know about ondansetron injection (Zofran Injection)?
+- What is the most important information I should know about ondansetron (Zofran Injection)?

-- What should I discuss with my health care provider before using ondansetron injection (Zofran Injection)?
+- What should I discuss with my healthcare provider before taking ondansetron (Zofran Injection)?

-- How is ondansetron injection used (Zofran Injection)?
+- How should I take ondansetron (Zofran Injection)?

 - What happens if I miss a dose (Zofran Injection)?

 - What happens if I overdose (Zofran Injection)?